lab-yue/r-docs/pages/R-intro/14-OS-facilities.md

 for any other executable `cmd` on the path or given by an absolute
 filepath: this is useful to have the same environment as R or the specific commands run under, for example to run `ldd` or `pdflatex`.
-Under Windows `cmd`{.variable} can be an executable or a batch file, or if it has extension `.sh` or `.pl` the appropriate interpreter (if available) is called to run it.
+Under Windows `cmd` can be an executable or a batch file, or if it has extension `.sh` or `.pl` the appropriate interpreter (if available) is called to run it.